 WE ARE 4 THE KINGDOM ENTERPRISES.

-We are an Atlanta-based company that specializes in Music & Entertainment, Media & Publishing, and
+We are an Atlanta-based company that specializes in Music, Media, and Entertainment.

 We are visionaries.

 We are writers.

 IN EVERYTHING WE DO, WE DO IT FOR HIS KINGDOM.

 We invite you to explore our website to learn more about us.

 Originally launched in 2020 as 4 The Kingdom Entertainment by Executive Producer, Music Video Director, Professional Singer and Songwriter, Monique C. Baisden, 4 The Kingdom Enterprises is a network that consists of music and entertainment professionals and companies that are highly reputable, highly requested and sought after, and highly qualified.
 Collectively, we possess over 50 years of professional experience in our respective areas of expertise.

 Individually, we specialize in songwriting, music composition and production, music video production, podcast production, playwriting, screenwriting, TV and film production, musical performance for TV and film, and so much more.
 Collectively, we partner together on creative projects and work with brands, agencies, non-profit and faith-based organizations, worldwide, to help our clients and our partners to tell their brand or organization's stories in digital, audio, and/or video formats.